vinhui/chistmastree/README.md

 5. Run the server.py script as follows: `sudo python3 server.py` (yes, this needs to run as sudo since you need to be root to access the GPIO)
 6. Open your browser on and go to `http://[raspberry ip]:8000/` (the port is configurable in the config file)

+## Authentication
+__Change the username and password in the config file!__
+You can enable the requirement for authentication in the config file.
+Enabling this will require the user to login to access any page.
+By default there is some functionality that is only for admins, this can be disabled.
+Authentication is done with [HTTP Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication).

 ## Notes
 If you want to add new sequences, you can place the text file in the `Sequences` directory and it'll be automatically updated.
 You don't have to restart the server for it to be recognized.